 - Burr grinder with adjustable settings

-- Gooseneck kettle with temperature control (or a thermometer) — if yours pours unevenly, it may be time to descale the spout
+- Gooseneck kettle with temperature control (or a thermometer).
+If yours pours unevenly, it may be time to descale the spout

 - 0.1 g scale and timer